arialhamed/arialhamed.github.io/_pages/guides/markdown.md

 layout: default
 ---

-###### This is a good guide to creating a website purely out of Markdown, this repo was ripped from [egillespie's markdown repo](https://github.com/egillespie/markdown-only-website). <br>Disclaimer: This website is heavily modified with supplementary HTML, CSS & JavaScript, among other aspects of web development that GitHub Pages & Jekyll allows
+<span style="font-size: 70%;">Disclaimer: While this website was initially forked from [egillespie's markdown repo](https://github.com/egillespie/markdown-only-website), it is heavily modified with supplementary HTML, CSS & JavaScript, among other aspects of web development that GitHub Pages & Jekyll allows</span>

 # Make a Website with Only Markdown